Malda Baumgartė

 Malda Baumgartė (born 7 January 1965) is a Latvian-born Lithuanian retired paralympic athlete who competed at international track and field competitions, she competed in discus throw, javelin throw, shot put and formerly pentathlon.
 She is a double Paralympic champion and a world champion in her disciplines.
 She is also a former sitting volleyball player.

 Stabbing

-On Christmas Eve, Baumgartė went to walk home after finishing her work shift late at night.
-She decided to take a shortcut rather than taking her normal route back to her house, a man jumped out of some bushes nearby and stabbed Baumgartė in her back twice.
-She was spotted lying on the snow in her blood by a passerby hours later.
+On Christmas Eve in 1986, Baumgartė walked home after finishing her work shift late at night.
+On the way, she was jumped by a man who stabbed her in the back twice.
+She was spotted lying on the snow by a passerby hours later.
 Doctors managed to reconnect the nerves in her spine and was hoped that she would be able to walk again; she required the use of a wheelchair for three to four months.
 The man who stabbed Baumgartė was sentenced to eight years in jail.
-She decided to move to Lithuania and gained Lithuanian citizenship in a short space of time.
+She decided to move to Lithuania and gained Lithuanian citizenship.